Contents

 Note: Explicitly specify the font name (configured with fallback) in the style or tag.

 1. Feature from reportlab_enhanced — This is a font enhancement from reportlab_enhanced on top of upstream reportlab.
-Disabled by default; requires REPORTLAB_FONT_FALLBACK=1.
+Enabled by default starting from version 0.1.0.

 2. Performance cost — Each text rendering checks the fallback chain for glyphs missing from the primary font.
 May impact performance with large text volumes.